“This container has a funny bottom.”

 - Somewhere to dry your creations

-We found rollers were the easiest way to apply paint to the bumpy surfaces, but you could use a regular paint brush, or try dipping the containers into a large tray of paint.
+Paint rollers are an easy way to apply paint to the bumpy surfaces, but you could also use a regular paintbrush or try dipping the containers into a large tray of paint.

 This would make great patterns for wrapping paper… you could start to get a little organised for Xmas or Birthdays AND keep the kiddies entertained!